Yiming992/Test-CTPN/README.md

 # Test-CTPN
-This repo serves as a record of the prcess that I took to test the model illustrated in this -[paper] (https://arxiv.org/abs/1609.03605) and implemented in this -[repo] (https://github.com/YCG09/chinese-ocr/tree/master/ctpn)
+This repo serves as a record of the prcess that I took to test the model illustrated in this [paper](https://arxiv.org/abs/1609.03605) and implemented in this [repo](https://github.com/YCG09/chinese-ocr/tree/master/ctpn)

 ## Environment